realworldocaml/book/book/files-modules-and-programs/README.md

 val average : int64 -> int64 -> int64 = <fun>
 ```

+### Using module shortcuts instead

-- An alternative to local `open`s that makes your code terser without giving
+An alternative to local `open`s that makes your code terser without
-  up on explicitness is to locally rebind the name of a module.
-So, when
+giving up on explicitness is to locally rebind the name of a
-  using the `Counter.median` type, instead of writing:
+module.
+So, when using the `Counter.median` type, instead of writing:

 ```ocaml file=examples/correct/freq-median/use_median_1.ml,part=1
 let print_median m =